drupol/master-thesis/src/thesis/2-reproducibility.typ

   technologies, further complicating the distinction between imperative and declarative configuration management.
 The boundaries between these paradigms are often blurred, as it's rarely a matter of black and white.
-For instance, while Nix and Guix are primarily categorised as declarative, they occasionally rely on imperative languages #eg[shell scripts, Python] to perform specific tasks.
+For instance, while Nix and Guix are primarily categorised as declarative and where idempotency is achieved through their design, they occasionally rely on imperative languages #eg[shell scripts, Python] to perform specific tasks.
   This illustrates that even tools labelled as declarative can integrate aspects of imperative configuration management, adding nuance to their classification.
 ] <info-box-docker-classification>

 === Computational Environments <ch2-environments>